-We are the only two people on this stretch of beach, and have been quietly lost in our own musings until now.
+We are the only two people on this stretch of beach in Southern Italy, and have been quietly lost in our own musings until now.

 Clearly his intense scrutiny of the sand has revealed a treasure he would like to share with me.
 Speaking in Italian, he smiles and drops a tiny shell into my hand.

 I can't understand what he is saying, but I'm charmed he wants to gift me with the snail shell, and I would like to reciprocate.

 Reaching into my pocket, I pull out a recently found treasure and offer it to him.
 A piece of green ceramic, it is the only colored chip I have found so far on the beach.

 He chuckles and shrugs, walking away to continue his search without taking my gift.